 - The Utility Regulator

 - EirGrid & SONI

 - The Department of the Environment, Climate and Communications (DECC)

 - The Department for the Economy (DfE)

-Our current working groups are focused on policy areas such as DS3 market design, network charging for storage and the System Operator’s FlexTech initiative.
+Our current working groups are focused on policy areas such as market design, safety and engagement, grid integration, hybrid projects and long-duration energy storage.

 We carry out research and produce reports on the storage industry and energy storage in general to influence policy at a national level.
 You can see the reports we have published so far in our publications section.